nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 ========================================================
 incremental: true

-   - use available data sets with some labeling:
+  - use available data sets with some labeling, if they suit your need:
       - scraping websites (forums, wikipedia, news etc)
       - social media content (tweets etc)
       - internal data (logs, customer support messages etc)
   - advantages:
         - We don't have to setup new labeling mechanisms
         - potentially large amounts of data can be collected
   - disadvantage: quality control?
   - Note that this is not your most common scenario in real world

 How do we obtain labeled data? - 2